 - Safety and side effects

 For the conclusion, we come up with final scores based on how well Prime Male or Hunter Test fare in each of the categories listed above.

 So let’s get started…

 In this part of the article, we compare the brands behind the products.
 We take a look at everything from each brand’s reputation to its existing product range.

 While these factors don’t necessarily mean a product will be good or bad, the brand’s commitment to ingredient research and quality control are useful signposts when navigating the choppy waters of the supplement industry.

-According to the product website, Prime Male could help balance hormones and “turn back the clock on male aging”.
+According to the product website, Prime Male helps to balance hormones and “turn back the clock on male aging”.
 The testosterone booster uses 12 ingredients the website calls the “anti-aging dirty dozen” – which are designed to not just boost testosterone, but also raise your energy levels, increase strength and enhance sex drive.

 As a result, it may come as no surprise that Prime Male is the object of thousands of positive reviews online.

 Launched in late 2018, Hunter Test is already creating a loud buzz in online forums and on review sites.
-So while the Hunter brand may not enjoy the pedigree of Propura (Prime Male first hit the market in 2015), the signs are all very promising.
+So while the Hunter brand may not enjoy the pedigree of Prime Male, the signs are all very promising.

-The guys behind Hunter Test say they put all their resources into creating a testosterone booster with the highest-quality ingredients.
+The guys behind Hunter Test say they put all their resources into creating a testosterone booster with the highest-quality ingredients in the highest doses.